 Step1.
 Make a Directory or Create a Folder

-Note here that this step must be performed by privileged user such as sys or system and directory must be created on server system rather than client system.
+Note here that this step must be performed by privileged user such as sys or system.
+In addition to that, directory must be created on server system rather than client system.

 Just make a folder anywhere in your system and give it some logical name.
-If this export is a part of your backup strategy then it’s advisable to avoid making the folder on the same partition which also contains your Oracle home directory or OS bootable files.
+Furthermore if this export is a part of your backup strategy then it’s advisable to avoid making the folder on the same partition which also contains your Oracle home directory or OS bootable files.

 For the demonstration I have created a directory by the name of full export inside the directory Data pump in D drive.
 This full export folder will contain all the files created by expdp utility of data pump.